vyq/accelerated-c-plus-plus/README.md

 - A suffix `&` is declarator operator.
 Example: `for (auto& x: v)` loops through `v` and references each element using `x`.
 Calling by reference is faster than `for (auto x: v)` as it avoids the overhead of copying each element when calling by value
 - `nullptr` is a null pointer that represents no object is available
 - A [lvalue](https://en.wikipedia.org/wiki/Value_(computer_science)) is a value that has an address in memory, while a rvalue does not persist beyond the expression that uses it
+- [`inline`](https://en.wikipedia.org/wiki/Inline_function) suggests that the compiler replace a function call with the function code